MyGitHubSite/Udacity-CarND-T1P3-Behavioral-Cloning/MyWriteUp.md

             # steering_angles.append(steering_angle_center - 0.2)
         return images, steering_angles

-Because track one tends to have a lot of left turns the data for right turns is much smaller than left.
+Because track one tends to have a more left turns than right the data for right turns is smaller than left.
 In order for the model to have enough data to quickly learn right turns I created an augmented set of data using the flipped images and steering angles.
-This resulted in the model having more right turn data for training and ultimately much smoother right turns in the simulator.
+This resulted in the model having more right turn data for training and ultimately smoother right turns in the simulator.

     def augment_data(images, steering_angles):
         augmented_images = []
         augmented_steering_angles = []

         for image, steering_angle in zip(images, steering_angles):
             augmented_images.append(image)
             augmented_steering_angles.append(steering_angle)